 Keeping his frown in place, Olive gave the nosey man a disinterested look.
 “It’s weird if you watch people eat.”

-Given the man’s wispy blond hair and gray eyes, he was obviously not of Sagittarian descent.
+The man had wispy blond hair and gray eyes.
+Obviously not of Sagittarian descent.
 He was, however, dressed in a robe like all of the other monks.
 The wrinkles lining his brow and sagging his cheeks betrayed his age and gave him a sagely appearance as if highlighting his monkliness.

 He looked a bit familiar, Olive realized as he inspected the man further.
 Something about him was…